Hierarchical Matrices

 HLib 1.3 released.

-The new version 1.3 of the HLib package is now
+The new version 1.3 of the HLib

 Important new features include hybrid cross approximation of boundary